 - Hot Deserts Ecosystems.

 2. Human Geography: This unit is concerned with human processes and systems and how they change.
 This includes:

 - Urban (city) issues and challenges: Rio de Janeiro, Brazil and Southampton, U.K.

 - Management of food, energy and water in the U.K. and globally

 - Management of freshwater in more depth.

-Fieldwork: Students will experience fieldwork first hand.
+Fieldwork: Students will experience fieldwork first hand in Year 10.
 This will be in two different environments including a visit to Mudeford Spit, near Bournemouth for a coastal study and an urban based study in Alton Town Centre.
 Both will involve time out of school covered in a single day each.